Hi, I'm @Gondola a new customer of TalkTalk - when this was written in October 2016.

 If there is still an issue it may be with the link between MyAccount and the SIG platform on which HomeSafe acts as a gateway to the Internet.
 It'll need to be investigated as an individual case.

 TalkTalk Faster 150 Fibre and the Faster 300 Fibre Speed Boost use a technology called G.fast to deliver faster broadband speeds over short distances from the G.fast cabinet to your home.
-The minimum guaranteed line speed will be 90Mbps.
-Compare G.fast with the current packages.
+The minimum guaranteed access line speed is 90Mbps.
+Here's an illustration of the infrastructure for TalkTalk's unlimited broadband packages.

 How much does it cost?